Philippe of Belgium: Reign

 Philippe played a role in forming a coalition government after the 2014 Belgian federal election.
 Political meetings with the King were moved from the Palace of Laeken to the Royal Palace of Brussels.
 In May 2019, Philippe met with Vlaams Belang President Tom Van Grieken, the first time the party had received a royal audience.

-In 2020, Philippe announced regret for the "acts of violence and cruelty" committed in Belgian Congo.
+In 2020, Philippe announced regret for the "acts of violence and cruelty" committed in the Congo Free State under the rule of his great-great-granduncle King Leopold II.

+In September 2024, Philippe, along with Belgian Prime Minister Alexander De Croo publicly criticised Pope Francis during their welcome addresses for him over sexual abuses committed by the Roman Catholic Church in Belgium.

+In a speech on the eve of national day on 21 July 2025, Philippe described the war in Gaza as a disgrace to humanity and said: "I join all those who denounce the serious humanitarian violations in Gaza, where innocent people are starving and being killed by bombs while trapped in their enclaves.
+The current situation has gone on for far too long.
+It is a disgrace for all humanity.
+We support the UN Secretary General's call for an immediate end to this intolerable crisis.